KoBold Metals

 Overview

 KoBold Metals represents a new paradigm in mineral exploration — using artificial intelligence and machine learning to discover deposits traditional methods miss.
-The company's Mingomba discovery in Zambia, backed by investors including Bill Gates, Jeff Bezos, and Jack Ma, is positioned as an anchor client for the planned Lobito Corridor Zambia extension.
+The company's Mingomba discovery in Zambia, backed by high-profile climate, technology, and mining investors, is positioned as a potential future cargo source for the planned Lobito Corridor Zambia extension.

 Manono Lithium